gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

           - "exit"
 ```
 - Predict the outcome of this playbook.
-- Note that the playbook execution may be inconsistent if OSPF is already configured on the router
-- Make sure that OSPF config doesnt exist on the routers
+- Check the existence of OSPF on the routers

 ```
 $ ansible IOS -m raw -a "sho run | sec ospf"

 $ ansible XR -m raw -a "sho run router ospf"

+$ ansible XR -m raw -a "show route ospf"
 ```

-- Important: If there is ospf config, **delete** it for this exercise.
+- If there is ospf config, you may delete it, or simply continue.
 - Run the playbook
 - Verify that OSPF route exist on the routers.

 ```
-$ ansible-playbook p22-config.yml --syntax-check
+$ ansible-playbook p33-ospf-config.yml --syntax-check

-$ ansible-playbook p22-config.yml
+$ ansible-playbook p33-ospf-config.yml

 $ ansible IOS -m raw -a "show ip ospf neigh"